Long Term Support (LTS) and Feature Releases

 Versioning: A third digit designates the maintenance Feature Release (for example, 6.6.1).

-Release details can be found at Product Life Cycle.
+Release and support details can be found at Product Life Cycle.

 CAUTION: Downgrading from the latest Feature Release, even to an LTS release, voids support for SPP.